SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 > **💡 Note**<br>
 > The above data objects are declared by assigning a dedicated name.
-These data objects can be addressed by taht name.
+These data objects can be addressed by that name.
 This is not true for [anonymous data objects](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenanonymous_data_object_glosry.htm), which can only be addressed through reference variables.
-This is covered below.
+This is covered [below](#assigning-references-to-data-reference-variables).

 Data reference variables: